acolad-digital/oxygen-fda-labeling/README.md

 ## How to start

 - [ ] Install oXygenXML **Author** (evaluation version can be downloaded on [www.oxygenxml.com](https://www.oxygenxml.com/xml_author.html))
-- [ ] Install the oXygen FDA labeling framework by downloading the ZIP content https://github.com/Amplexor/oxygen-fda-labeling/archive/master.zip or by cloning the current Github project `git clone https://github.com/Amplexor/oxygen-fda-labeling.git`
+- [ ] Install the oXygen FDA labeling framework by downloading the ZIP content https://github.com/acolad-digital/oxygen-fda-labeling/archive/master.zip or by cloning the current Github project `git clone https://github.com/acolad-digital/oxygen-fda-labeling.git`

-This framework is provided to you by [AMPLEXOR](https://www.amplexor.com).
+This framework is provided to you by [Acolad Digital](https://www.acolad.com/en/digital.html).

 # Limitations